-- > 36 months when the qualifying life event is due to any of the following:

-- Your death,

-- Your divorce or legal separation, or

-- Your Dependent child's loss of eligibility as a Dependent child.

-- > 18 months when the qualifying life event is:

-- The end of employment or

-- A reduction of your hours of employment.
+- > 36 months when the qualifying life event is due to any of the following: - Your death, - Your divorce or legal separation, or - Your Dependent child's loss of eligibility as a Dependent child. - > 18 months when the qualifying life event is: - The end of your employment or - A reduction of your hours of employment which results in your loss of coverage under the Plan.